This Fruit Salad Recipe is a mix of fresh fruits tossed in a simple three-ingredient dressing, perfect for potlucks, parties, or any meal.

 Now, I’ve put together my favorite mix, but feel free to swap in your favorites!

-This Fruit Salad Recipe is a Game Changer:
+This Recipe Is A Game Changer:

-I brought this fruit salad to a party, and everyone was asking what I did to the fruit.
+I brought this fruit salad recipe to a party, and everyone was asking what I did to the fruit.

 • Super tasty: A few guests said it tasted like “Starburst” candies—in the best way!